 Acknowledging some of the complications of using the EF-scale, a process was started in the USA to develop an updated and formalized EF scale standard to be officially adopted by the American Society of Civil Engineers (ASCE, 2022).
 The issues being addressed concerned a number of the concerns that spurred the development of the IF scale (e.g., missing DIs, emphasis on building function rather than building construction).
-This process is however still in progress.
+This process has still not concluded.